 - Offer both breasts for each feeding

-- Switch multiple times from breast to breast if baby is tired/falls asleep too quickly
+- Switch multiple times from breast to breast if the baby is tired/falls asleep too quickly

 - Make sure the frequency of nursing is enough (8-12 times every 24 hours, at least every 3 hours at night)